 Christos Tsiolkas’s first novel Loaded created a furore when it was published and was later made into the film Head On.
 Loaded was followed by Jumpcuts, written with Sasha Soldatow, and his second novel The Jesus Man.
 Christos co-wrote the collaborative theatre piece Who’s Afraid of the Working Class? which was adapted for a feature film entitled Blessed.
 Dead Europe was published by Random House and won The Age fiction book of the year in 2006.
 The Slap was published by Allen & Unwin in 2008 and has been the recipient of numerous awards, including the Commonwealth Writers Prize (Pacific Region), the ASA medal and the NSW Premier’s Award, and was longlisted for the Man Booker Prize.
 His latest novel, Barracuda, was published in November 2013, and has received great critical acclaim.

-Maria Tumarkin was born in the former USSR.
-Her family immigrated to Australia in 1989.
-She has written three books of literary non-fiction, with a fourth on the way.
-Traumascapes (2005), Courage (2007) and Otherland (2010) were shortlisted for major literary prizes and her work on sites of trauma has influenced researchers worldwide.
+Maria Tumarkin was born in the former USSR and immigrated to Australia.
+She has written four books of literary non-fiction, Traumascapes, Courage, Otherland and Axiomatic.
+Her work has been shortlisted for major literary prizes and her work on sites of trauma has influenced researchers worldwide.
 Maria has taught at universities and writing centres, directed video clips, written radio documentaries, contributed catalogue essays for galleries and museums, and collaborated with visual artists, psychologists and public historians.
 Her work has been published, performed, carved into tiles, and set to music.
-She holds a PhD in cultural history from the University of Melbourne and, between 2008 and 2010, was a Post-doctoral Fellow on the international ‘Social Memory and Historical Justice’ project.
-Maria was a 2013-2014 Sidney Myer Creative Fellow in humanities and lives in Melbourne.
-In 2015 her essay ‘No Skin’ was shortlisted in the Melbourne Prize for Literature.
-She currently teaches creative writing at the University of Melbourne.
+She holds a PhD in cultural history from the University of Melbourne and was a Post-doctoral Fellow on the international ‘Social Memory and Historical Justice’ project.
+Maria was a Sidney Myer Creative Fellow in humanities and teaches creative writing at the University of Melbourne. www.mtumarkin.com